What is diesel fuel analysis?

 - If you are blending anti-gel additives with bulk fuel, testing may be necessary.

-What are the most common diesel fuel analysis tests? (need to develop definitions for some of these)
+What are the most common diesel fuel analysis tests?

 A measure of the fuel’s density.
 This test is required to calculate the cetane index.